What Exactly Is "use Client" In Nextjs?

 -

-nextjs renders a full page of static HTML on server side, then use js script to append browser features on client side.
+Full page load: nextjs renders a full page of static HTML on server side, then use js script to append browser features on client side. -

 Key points